pcolby/doxly/demo/dokit/docusaurus/classPokitDiscoveryAgentPrivate.md

 description: The  class provides private implementation for .
 tags:
 ---
-The <a href="classPokitDiscoveryAgentPrivate">PokitDiscoveryAgentPrivate</a> class provides private implementation for <a href="classPokitDiscoveryAgent">PokitDiscoveryAgent</a>.
+The [PokitDiscoveryAgentPrivate](classPokitDiscoveryAgentPrivate) class provides private implementation for [PokitDiscoveryAgent](classPokitDiscoveryAgent).